Like to listen? Click here

 - Gaston Bachelard, The Poetics of Reverie (1884 - 1962)

-Real beauty is activated with the courage to still for a moment or two to find out what is going on upstairs.
 You allow the invaluable future scenario-building to unfold more organically.
 Will you do it perfectly the first time out?
 Nope, cut yourself slack!
 The main point is to get started! ...Just Arrive to beginning 🙂

-I knew Greg had a dog.
-Rain or shine, he walks Tank every day.
-As with dogs, so it is with restless mindsets -constantly chewing on the gristle of inventing, catalyzing, implementing, strategizing, designing -and feeling!
+As with dogs, so it is with restless minds -constantly chewing on the gristle of inventing, catalyzing, implementing, strategizing, designing!
 The raw churning of powerhouse minds requires a daily walk too.
 Literally and figuratively.

 are the only other guest at the party.